-One of the great things about living in and around Washington, D.C.; is the diversity of activities to do in case you want to escape the city and its chaos.
-In just under an hour by car; you can find yourself hiking the trails of the Shenandoah or battling the rapids of the Potomac River at Great Falls.
+One of the great things about living in and around Washington, D.C., is the diversity of activities to do in case you want to escape the city and its chaos.
+In just under an hour by car, you can find yourself hiking the trails of the Shenandoah or battling the rapids of the Potomac River at Great Falls.
 There are also plenty of attractions and locations that have great historical significance.
 One of them happens to be just 55 miles south of the District.
 A day trip to Fredericksburg, VA is often one of the more popular activities for locals and visitors staying in Washington.
-With so much to offer, it’s almost impossible to pack everything you want to do and see in Fredericksburg for a day; but here are a few highlights to consider when planning your trip.
+With so much to offer, it’s almost impossible to pack everything you want to do and see in a day.
+Here are a few highlights to consider when planning your trip.

 A Day Trip to Fredericksburg, VA